 Make sure this method is right for your subfloor.

-MagPanel isn’t OSB and it’s great for a nail down installation.
+MagPanel isn’t OSB: it’s a magnesium oxide compound compressed into panels known as MgO board, and it’s great for a nail down installation.
 Plywood (5/8” thick) is another option for a nail down, but you can also install over an existing hardwood floor as long as it’s covered by 19/32” plywood.

 Check out the full list below to ensure your subfloor will work with your preferred installation method:

 No matter the subfloor, make sure it’s level and free of debris before you begin.